inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L55
 S:Dear Son,
  :
- :    I am beginning this afternoon to give my immediate attention :to a Christmas that should be beautiful.
+ :I am beginning this afternoon to give my immediate attention :to a Christmas that should be beautiful.
 I have addressed, to be :forwarded and delivered in good condition, some new equipment :according to your wish.
 I note, too, that your committee met.